hxy9243/hxy9243.github.io/source/_posts/2025-08-Building-a-School-Library-Assistant-with-FastMCP-and-DSPy-II.md

   the endpoint, with no more indirections in between.

 The benefit of a service endpoint is that you don't have to worry about local setup, deployment, and upgrade.
-Over time I believe this is the right direction for services who want to provide a good experience.
+Over time, I believe this is the right direction for services that want to provide a good experience.
-You only need to provide a single HTTP endpoint, and the users need to worry nothing else.
+You only need to provide a single HTTP endpoint, and the users need to worry about nothing else.

 # FastMCP Middleware